SCENZ group members

 Dr Michael Austen

-Dr Michael Austen, New Zealand European, is a specialist physician in Occupational and Environmental Medicine and in Urgent Care and is based in Wellington.
+Dr Michael Austen, New Zealand European, is a Specialist Physician in Occupational and Environmental Medicine and in Urgent Care and is based in Wellington.
 Dr Austen is a Fellow of both the Royal Australasian College of Physicians and the Royal New Zealand College of Urgent Care.
-He is also an enrolled barrister and solicitor of the High Court of New Zealand.
-Dr Austen works in clinical practice in Urgent Care and as a clinical advice manager for ACC.
-In his ACC role, he provides oversight of the clinical advice that specialist clinical staff provide within ACC’s legislative framework.
-Dr Austen will contribute to the SCENZ Group in preparing standards of care and advising on the required medical and legal procedures.
+He is an enrolled barrister and solicitor of the High Court of New Zealand.
+Dr Austen is the appointed Chair of SCENZ.

 Dr Kynan Bazley